Unboxed-Software/solana-course/content/group-pointer.md

         uri: member.tokenUri,
         updateAuthority: payer.publicKey,
         additionalMetadata: Object.entries(member.tokenAdditionalMetadata || []).map(([trait_type, value]) => [trait_type, value]),
  } as TokenMetadata
 }))
 ```

 ### 5. Create member NFTs
-Just like the group NFT we need to create the member NFTs.
+Just like the group NFT, we need to create the member NFTs.
 Let's do this in a new file called `create-member.ts`.
-It is going to look very similar to the `create-group.ts` file, except we are going to use the `member` and `member pointer` extensions instead of the `group` and `group pointer` extensions.
+It will look very similar to the `create-group.ts` file, except we'll use the `member` and `member pointer` extensions instead of the `group` and `group pointer` extensions.

 First, let's define the inputs to our new function `createTokenMember`: